AinaRB/DailyTemperature_RandomForest_SaoPaulo/README.md

 | Spatial Coverage  | São Paulo municipality - bounding box  (lonmin: -46.9559; latmin: -24.0854; lonmax: -46.2226; latmax: -23.2839, coordinate reference system: WGS84)  |
 | Format  | TIFF  |
 | Date uploaded | 12.07.2025  |

+## How to use this repository:
+1. Open the 'RFTemp_PipelineApril2023.ipynb' file in Google Collab.
+Read the instructions.
+2. Download the 'modelinput_2015_2019.zip".
+Extract the contents.
+3. Downlad the contents of the folder 'newdata'
+4. Store the files downloaded in step 2 and 3 in the right folders, as indicated in section 1.2 of 'RFTemp_PipelineApril2023.ipynb'
+5. Run the code

+NOTE: This is just a test code.
+Does not include the full extent of the dataset.
+For access to all dataset, please contact the author: ainaroca16@gmail.com